oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 Payment Checkout product will allow you to receive funds from your customers by choosing from our various payment channels such as bank transfer or credit/debit card.

-Similarly, Invocing will let you to bill your customers for service/items purchased by sending a payment checkout link to your customer's email by attatching/creating an invoice via our API.
+Similarly, Invoicing will let you to bill your customers for service/items purchased by sending a payment checkout link to your customer's email by attatching/creating an invoice via our API.

 All payment link and/or details can be monitored by using our dashboard and various API endpoints.